Appdynamics/demomonkey/README.md

 See the License for the specific language governing permissions and limitations under the License.

 ## Attribution
-The monkey icon was made by Freepik from www.flaticon.com
+The Demo Monkey icon was created by Lora Tomova

-A build of DemoMonkey uses other projects, which are listed in the file DEPENDENCIES.csv

 ## Contact ###
-For any questions you can contact Severin Neumann <severin.neumann@appdynamics.com>
+For any questions you can contact [Severin Neumann](https://github.com/svrnm)